A-kly/School-Vault/STAT 151/Data and Variables.md

 ## Categorical
 No granularity, only categories

-- **Nominal**: No method to compare between categories, we have simply given *Names* to categories
+- **Nominal**: No method to compare between categories, we have simply given *Names* to categories.
 	- Eg: Gender, Blood type
 - **Ordinal**: We can made an order to each category, One observation/category comes before (or is better than) another category
 	- Eg: Letter grades
 - **Center of data:** Mode
 ### Nominal vs Ordinal